blackbird71SR/Hello-World/README.md

 - [x] **VB.NET**

+- [x] **Verilog**

+Verilog is a Hardware Description Language; a textual format for describing electronic circuits and systems.

 - [x] **Whitespace**

 Whitespace is an esoteric programming language developed by Edwin Brady and Chris Morris at the University of Durham.
 The language consists of spaces, tabs and linefeeds.